 - Is the Van der Steur wing a national monument and what does this mean for the renovation?

-The building by Ad van der Steur is a national monument.
-These are buildings or other structures that are protected by the State because of their cultural or historical value.
-The maintenance and restoration of national monuments is subject to strict laws and regulations.
-Maintenance and rebuilding takes place in consultation with and under the supervision of the Cultural Heritage Agency of the Netherlands and the City of Rotterdam’s Department of Monuments and Cultural History.
-This means that the State places demands on the quality of the work that is carried out and on the knowledge and experience of the parties involved.
+The museum building designed by Ad van der Steur is a national monument, which means that it is protected by the State because of its national, cultural and historical value.
+Maintenance and restoration of a national monument must be undertaken in accordance with heritage and environment legislation and in consultation with (and under the supervision of) the Cultural Heritage Agency and Rotterdam’s Office of Monuments and Cultural History.
+This means that the government requires the work to be carried out only by those with the required qualifications, knowledge and experience.

 - How has the building got into such a poor condition?

 Preparations for a large-scale renovation of Museum Boijmans Van Beuningen began in 2016.
 In the years prior to this, routine maintenance was undertaken but the choice was made not to tackle it on a large scale.
 There has been regular but very limited maintenance due to the presence of asbestos.
 By postponing the asbestos removal, the building’s condition has deteriorated significantly.